2023 Best Writing Studies Schools in Maryland

 Writing majors at Loyola Maryland take out an average of $27,000 in student loans while working on their egree.

-University of Baltimore ranked #6 on this year’s Best Writing Studies Schools in Maryland list.
+University of Baltimore came in at #6 in this year’s edition of the Best Writing Studies Schools in Maryland ranking.
 Located in the city of Baltimore, UB is a public college with a small student population.

-Read full report on Writing Studies at University of Baltimore
+Full Writing Studies at University of Baltimore Report

-Goucher College landed the #7 spot in the 2023 rankings for the best writing studies programs.
-Located in the city of Baltimore, Goucher is a private not-for-profit school with a small student population.
+With a ranking of #7, Goucher College did quite well on this year’s best schools for writing studies students.
+Located in the city of Baltimore, Goucher is a private not-for-profit college with a small student population.

 Explore all the Best Writing Studies Colleges in the Middle Atlantic Area or other specific states within that region.